Everything We Know About Amazon Prime's 'The Boys' Season 2

 Who will join the cast for Season 2?

-Aya Cash (You're the Worst) is joining the cast, which Variety confirmed just prior to the series premiere.
+Aya Cash (You're the Worst) is joining the cast, which Variety confirmed just prior to the Season 1 premiere.
 She's set to play Stormfront: who (if the name doesn't immediately clue you in) is a super-powered neo-Nazi created as part of Nazi Germany's hero program.
 Stormfront, who is male in the comics, came to America in 1938 and is incredibly powerful, possessing the usual gamut of basic superpowers (super strength, durability, flight) as well as the ability to shoot lightning bolts from the mouth.

 Per Deadline, Goran Visnjic and Claudia Doumit, both of whom starred in Eric Kripke's Timeless, will have recurring roles in Season 2.
 Visnjic will play Alistair Adana, the leader of a mysterious church, and Doumit will play Victoria Neuman, a young, talented congresswoman.